-Prerequisite: SPED 6706, 6715 or 6766 or equivalents or permission of Instructor This course is designed to give teachers knowledge in providing instruction using a research-based instructional methodology called Direct Instruction to ensure that a diverse student population at risk of or having deficits in, reading and mathematics can reach high achievement in these areas.
+Enrollment requires SPED 6706 and SPED 6715 and SPED 6766; or permission of instructor.
+This course is designed to give teachers knowledge in providing instruction using a research-based instructional methodology called Direct Instruction to ensure that a diverse student population at risk of or having deficits in, reading and mathematics can reach high achievement in these areas.
 Teachers also became knowledgeable in evaluating and modifying commercially developed programs to ensure the guidelines of validated research based practices have been met.

-SPED 7767 Strategies for Challenging Behaviors 3/0/3

-Prerequisites: SPED 3703 or 6761 and 6716 or equivalents
+SPED 7767 Strategies for Challenging Behaviors 3/0/3 Prerequisite: SPED 3703 or SPED 6761 and SPED 6766